Producing slow light in warm alkali vapor using electromagnetically induced transparency: Theoretical description

 We wish to clarify a couple issues that often confuse students.
-First, the dramatic changes in $n_r$ near resonance in Figs.~\ref{fig:EIT}(d, f) do not much impact the \emph{phase velocity} of light ($c/n_r$) because {$n_r$ never departs significantly from unity} for a dilute vapor - this is clearly visible in Fig.~\ref{fig:EIT} (b, d, f).
-No physical significance is ascribed to the phase velocity, so the fact that $n_r$ dips below unity causing the phase velocity to exceed $c$ is no cause for alarm.
-Recall that information and energy carried by a light pulse propagates at $v_g$, not the phase velocity~\cite{griffiths}.
-Second, the definition of $v_g$ above suggests that when $dn/d\omega$ is negative, as is the case near-resonance just outside the EIT window - see Figs.~\ref{fig:EIT} (b, d) - the group velocity may, in principle, exceed the phase velocity and even $c$.
-However, just outside the EIT window also happens to be where the absorption is high, thus no signal is actually able to propagate faster than $c$~\cite{opticsinourtime}.
+First, the dramatic changes in $n_r$ near resonance do not much impact the \emph{phase velocity} of light ($c/n_r$), because {$n_r$ never significantly departs from unity} for a dilute vapor - this is clearly visible in Fig.~\ref{fig:EIT} (d, f).
+No physical significance is ascribed to the phase velocity, so that the fact that $n_r$ dips below unity, causing the phase velocity to exceed $c$, is no cause for alarm.
+Second, the definition of $v_g$ above suggests that when $dn_r/d\omega$ is negative, as is the case near-resonance just outside the EIT window, the group velocity may, in principle, exceed the phase velocity and even $c$.
+However, just outside the EIT window also happens to be where the absorption is high, thus no signal is actually able to propagate faster than $c$.~\cite{opticsinourtime} In the context of our experiments, recall the discussion in the previous sub-section of EIT linewidth narrowing owing to low EIT contrast, where we pointed out that even probe spectral components that lie within the EIT window but not near the center are too heavily attenuated to be detectable in transmission, let alone components outside the transparency window.